RoboticsLabURJC/2020-phd-ruben-lucas/docs/_posts/2021-02-07-mountainBall_qlearning.md

 ---
 title: "QLearning (month 5 · Weeks 3 and 4)"
-excerpt: "creating our own environment to freely configure our own problem"
+excerpt: "Creating our own environment to freely configure our own problem"

 sidebar:
   nav: "docs"